 Timothy Joins Paul and Silas

-1Paul16.1 Gk He went on also to Derbe and to Lystra, where there was a disciple named Timothy, the son of a Jewish woman who was a believer; but his father was a Greek.
-2He was well spoken of by the believers16.2 Gk brothers in Lystra and Iconium.
-3Paul wanted Timothy to accompany him; and he took him and had him circumcised because of the Jews who were in those places, for they all knew that his father was a Greek.
-4As they went from town to town, they delivered to them for observance the decisions that had been reached by the apostles and elders who were in Jerusalem.
-5So the churches were strengthened in the faith and increased in numbers daily.
+1Paul16:1 Greek He came also to Derbe and to Lystra.
+A disciple was there, named Timothy, the son of a Jewish woman who was a believer, but his father was a Greek.
+2He was well spoken of by the brothers16:2 Or brothers and sisters; also verse 40 at Lystra and Iconium.
+3Paul wanted Timothy to accompany him, and he took him and circumcised him because of the Jews who were in those places, for they all knew that his father was a Greek.
+4As they went on their way through the cities, they delivered to them for observance the decisions that had been reached by the apostles and elders who were in Jerusalem.
+5So the churches were strengthened in the faith, and they increased in numbers daily.

-6They went through the region of Phrygia and Galatia, having been forbidden by the Holy Spirit to speak the word in Asia.
-7When they had come opposite Mysia, they attempted to go into Bithynia, but the Spirit of Jesus did not allow them; 8so, passing by Mysia, they went down to Troas.
-9During the night Paul had a vision: there stood a man of Macedonia pleading with him and saying, ‘Come over to Macedonia and help us.’
-10When he had seen the vision, we immediately tried to cross over to Macedonia, being convinced that God had called us to proclaim the good news to them.
+6And they went through the region of Phrygia and Galatia, having been forbidden by the Holy Spirit to speak the word in Asia.
+7And when they had come up to Mysia, they attempted to go into Bithynia, but the Spirit of Jesus did not allow them.
+8So, passing by Mysia, they went down to Troas.
+9And a vision appeared to Paul in the night: a man of Macedonia was standing there, urging him and saying, “Come over to Macedonia and help us.”
+10And when Paul16:10 Greek he had seen the vision, immediately we sought to go on into Macedonia, concluding that God had called us to preach the gospel to them.

 The Conversion of Lydia